-- 3.1 Recognizing the new priority on OSY, the commonwealth will identify models and effective practices, including for recruitment, flexible enrollment (e.g. self-attestation, co-enrollment, career pathways and retention) to help local area staff successfully meet the needs of those individuals. - 3.2 The commonwealth will support the development of transitional jobs, social enterprises and other work experience strategies to help OSY with limited work histories to develop the skills needed for workplace success. - 3.3 The commonwealth has established a Youth Committee as a standing committee of the State Workforce Development Board, comprised of individuals with expertise in youth workforce and education issues, which will advise on statewide youth policy and programs and provide technical assistance to LWDBs and their youth standing committees.

-- 3.4 To ensure that OSY have access to career pathways, the commonwealth will work with local boards to identify on-ramps, access points, and supports which enable participants to enter and successfully complete training and enter employment. - 3.5 The commonwealth will work with the U.S. Departments of Labor and Education, and also with local boards, to ensure that statistical models and negotiated performance levels are established and calibrated so that they accurately reflect the profiles of out-of-school youth being served within the commonwealth and in each local area. - 3.6 The commonwealth will leverage existing low-literacy tools and models for OSY who are basic skills deficient and far from proficiency in reading and math. - 3.7 The commonwealth may use a portion of the governor's set-aside funds to identify and replicate proven models for high-risk OSY, including models that incorporate demand-driven strategies and Industry Partnerships and other multi-employer workforce partnerships. - 3.8 The commonwealth will encourage the co-enrollment of high-risk OSY, ages 18 to 24, as both WIOA Adult and WIOA Youth participants to allow for the leveraging of funds and provision of necessary services.
-Where appropriate, co-enrollment in Title II adult basic education services, EARN, TANF and other partner programs will also be encouraged.
+- 3.1 The commonwealth will identify models and effective practices for OSY, including recruitment and flexible enrollment (e.g. self-attestation, co-enrollment, career pathways and retention) to help local area staff successfully meet the needs of those individuals. - 3.2 The commonwealth will support the development of transitional jobs, social enterprises, and other work experience strategies to help OSY with limited work histories to develop the skills needed for workplace success. - 3.3 The commonwealth established a Youth Committee as a standing committee of the State Workforce Development Board, comprised of individuals with expertise in youth workforce and education issues, which will advise on statewide youth policy and programs, and provide technical assistance to LWDBs and their youth standing committees. - 3.4 The commonwealth will work with Local Boards to identify on-ramps, access points, and supports to ensure OSY have access to career pathways (entering, successfully completing training, and entering employment). - 3.5 The commonwealth will work with the U.S. Departments of Labor and Education, and with Local Boards, to ensure that statistical models and negotiated performance levels are established and calibrated to accurately reflect the profiles of OSY being served within the commonwealth and in each local area. - 3.6 The commonwealth may use a portion of the governor's set-aside funds to identify and replicate proven models for high-risk OSY, including models that incorporate demand-driven strategies and other multi-employer workforce partnerships. - 3.7 The commonwealth will encourage the co-enrollment of high-risk OSY, ages 18-24, as both WIOA Adult and WIOA Youth participants to allow for the leveraging of funds and provision of necessary services.
+Where appropriate, the commonwealth will encourage co-enrollment in Title II Adult Basic Education services, EARN, TANF, and other partner programs.
 The commonwealth will offer technical assistance and effective-practice sessions to ensure the co-enrollment of OSY in WIOA Adult and WIOA Youth programs and to promote their co-enrollment in partner programs.
-The commonwealth will also continue to encourage the use of Individual Training Accounts (ITAs) for 18 to 24 year old youth, potentially combined with, either sequentially or concurrently, work-based learning opportunities.
-TANF, SNAP and other partner programs will refer clients for ITAs, as appropriate. - 3.9 In recognition of the focus of federal Title I funds on OSY, the commonwealth will leverage TANF Youth Development Funds to increase summer employment opportunities for in-school youth.
-In PY 2015, the commonwealth invested nearly \$1.1 million to allow the Learn and Earn program in Allegheny County to pilot STEM initiatives in the fields of Video Game Production, Digital Manufacturing, Website Production and Agile Robotics.
-An additional \$2.3 million was provided to Philadelphia to enhance its WorkReady Philadelphia Summer Employment programs and serve an additional 529 youth.
-The expansion is aligned with President Barack Obama's My Brother's Keeper initiative and Philadelphia's My Brother's Keeper Challenge. - 3.10 The commonwealth will expand opportunities for youth to acquire post-high school skills and credentials needed for high wage jobs through increased access to career and technical education programs and work-based learning experiences.
-The Departments of Education and Labor & Industry will work cooperatively to explore and develop appropriate connections between WIOA youth activities and Perkins postsecondary and state-funded programming. - 3.11 The Department of Education (PDE) will make additional funds available to support the transformation and modernization of career and technical education (CTE) and align CTE with the career pathways recognized by the commonwealth.
+The commonwealth will also continue to encourage the use of Individual Training Accounts (ITAs) for 18-24-year-old youth, potentially combined with, either sequentially or concurrently, work-based learning opportunities.
+TANF, SNAP, and other partner programs will refer clients for ITAs, as appropriate.
+In recognition of the focus of federal Title I funds on OSY, the commonwealth will leverage TANF Youth Development Funds to increase summer employment opportunities for in-school youth. - 3.8 The Department of Education (PDE) will explore opportunities to support the transformation and modernization of secondary and postsecondary career and technical education (CTE) and promote aligned career pathways.